 Configure the PDF OutPut

-Before changing anything here consider on what device you intend to read the PDF on.
+Before changing anything in the PDF output page, first consider on what device you intend to read the PDF on.
 If it’s on an e-book reader (Kindle, iPad, tablet etc.) then it’s probably wise that you choose a device specific profile so that everything, from page sizes to margins, is taken care of for you.

 This way the PDF will look good on your device, and you won’t have to resort to zooming to fit the PDF on the display.

 To do this, go to the Page Setup page and in the output profile select your Device’s profile.

 Then go back to the PDF Output page and tick the option Use the paper size set in output profile.